yeshua453/website/docs/controls/matplotlibchart.md

 ### `original_size`

-`True` to display chart in original size. `False` (default) to display a chart that fits configured bounds.
+Whether to display chart in original size.

+Defaults to `False` - display a chart that fits configured bounds.

 ### `transparent`

-`True` to remove the background from the chart. `False` (default) to display a chart with background.
+Whether to remove the background from the chart.

+Defaults to `False` - display a chart with background.